 — Luke 9:51-56 NLT

-As hard as it is to accept, some folks just aren't ready to meet Jesus.
-They will simply reject him because of his race, his gender, his time in history or the prejudices that people have developed about his followers.
-Our response shouldn't be anger and hostility—these attitudes use up too much energy and damage our hearts.
+Some folks just aren't ready to meet Jesus at his coming in glory.
+Some reject him because they don't believe in the divine or struggle with any life based on faith.
+Others reject Jesus because of his race, his gender, his time in history, or the prejudices they have developed about his followers.
+Our response must not be anger or hostility — these attitudes use up too much energy, damage our hearts, and alienate unbelievers.
 Instead, our response should be doing good when and where we can, and when we are rejected, we just move on to the next open door.
-Some day later, the closed door may open and many may come to know Jesus when the time in their hearts is right—just as it so happened at a later time with the Samaritans (see John 4 and Acts 8).
+Hopefully, sometime in the future, the closed door may open, and many may come to know Jesus when the time in their hearts is right — just as happened at other times with the Samaritans (see John 4:1-42 and Acts 8:4-25).

 Related Scripture Readings